 Note: The ratios are flexible and can apply across a ward/unit, including for all nursing staff and patients.
 For example, in an ED with a 1:3 ratio, where there are 30 designated treatment spaces with 10 nursing staff – the nursing staff may be allocated across the unit as required by clinical need.

-The safe staffing levels implementation provides a new minimum percentage of registered nurses (where ratios apply), which are outlined in the table below.
-The minimum skill mix proportions in the table must be met within the staffing profiles of the ward/unit.
-Once a ward/unit has met this minimum skill mix (subject to the shift-by-shift limitation on AINs outlined below) and the applicable ratio, additional ENs and AINs can be engaged as required but won’t count towards the ratio.
+The SSL implementation provides a new minimum percentage of registered nurses (where ratios apply), which is outlined in the table below.
+The minimum skill mix proportions in the table are to be met within the staffing profiles of the ward/unit.
+Once a ward/unit has met this minimum skill mix (subject to the shift-by-shift limitation on Assistant In Nursing (AIN) outlined below) and the applicable ratio, additional Enrolled Nursing (EN) and AINs can be engaged as required but won’t count towards the ratio.

-The safe staffing levels rollout includes limitations on the proportion of non-RNs that can count towards the ratio as follows:
+The Safe Staffing Levels rollout includes limitations on the proportion of non-Registered Nurses (RN) that can count towards the ratio as follows:

 NSW Health will create a policy/framework (that will be subject to ongoing review by the Safe Staffing Levels Taskforce) that will provide for a shift limit of 1 AIN per shift (counting towards the staffing ratio) – with the exception of Level 5 and 6 Emergency Departments and intensive care units where AINs will not count towards the minimum ratio.